Texas Business Licenses

 Why Are Business Licenses Required?

-- to identify businesses and make sure they are held accountable for the owners actions
+- Accountability.
+To identify businesses and make sure they are held accountable for the owners actions

-- to keep track of the business’s finances for tax reasons
+- Taxation.
+To keep track of the business’s finances for tax reasons

-- to protect the general public’s health and safety
+- Protect the Public.
+To protect the general public’s health and safety

 Getting the Proper Business Licenses in Texas